 Under certain circumstances, tax regulations could require Contran to treat items differently than we would have treated them on a stand alone basis.
 In such instances, accounting principles generally accepted in the United States of America require us to conform to Contran's tax elections.
-In 2007, pursuant to our tax sharing agreement and policies with NL, we made net cash payments to NL of approximately \$9.5 million.
-Because the calculation of amounts payable to NL by us is determined pursuant to the applicable tax law in accordance with such tax sharing agreement and policies, our independent directors were not asked to approve these payments to NL.
+In 2008, pursuant to our tax sharing agreement and policies with NL, we made net cash payments to NL of approximately \$5.2 million.
+Because the calculation of our tax payments or refunds is determined pursuant to applicable tax law, our independent directors were not asked to approve our tax agreement or policies or such payments or refunds.

-Reduction in the Outstanding Shares of our Class A Common Stock.
-In October 2007, we, on a net basis, purchased and/or cancelled approximately 2.7 million shares of our class A common stock formerly held directly or indirectly by TFMC for \$19.50 per share paid in the form of a consolidated promissory note pursuant to a stock purchase agreement between us and TFMC and a merger agreement among CompX Group, Inc., a former parent of ours in which NL and TFMC were the sole stockholders, and CompX KDL LLC, a former wholly owned subsidiary of ours.
+Loan from TFMC.
+In October 2007, we on a net basis purchased and/or cancelled approximately 2.7 million shares of our class A common stock formerly held directly or indirectly by TFMC for \$19.50 per share paid in the form of a consolidated promissory note pursuant to a stock purchase agreement between us and TFMC and a merger agreement among CompX Group, Inc., our former parent in which NL and TFMC were the sole stockholders, and CompX KDL LLC, our former wholly owned subsidiary.
 The price per share was determined based on our open market purchases of our class A common stock around the time of the approval of these transactions.
-The stock purchase agreement and the merger agreement were approved by our independent directors and the independent directors of TIMET.
+The stock purchase agreement and the merger agreement were approved by the independent directors of us and TIMET.